 9 Beautiful Ways of Honouring Deceased Loved Ones at Your Wedding

 It needn’t be expensive, nor does it have to be a large public announcement when honouring the memory of loved ones during your wedding day.
 Rather it’s the fact you’ve made the effort to remember and include them in your day which matters.
 We’ve made a list of nine special ways of honouring deceased loved ones at your wedding for you to consider.

 - Reserve a seat in their memory.
 This can be at both the ceremony and reception.
-Placing a photo on their seat is a special way of doing so.
+Placing a photo on their seat is a special way of doing this.

-- Wearing a piece of their jewellery – wearing a grandmother’s necklace, a dad’s pocket watch or pair of cufflinks are a lovely way to incorporate their memory into your day.
+- Wearing a piece of their jewellery – wearing a grandmother’s necklace, a dad’s pocket watch or pair of cufflinks is a lovely way to incorporate their memory into your day.

-- Photo and comment in the ceremony program – a short sentence about your loved one would be perfect.
+- Photo and mention of them in the ceremony program – a short sentence about your loved one would be perfect.

 - A memory table – containing photos, items belonging to your loved one and even some flowers would be a special memorial.